 Castle of Serravalle, Medieval castle on a hill in Bosa, Italy

-The Castle of Serravalle is a medieval fortress sitting on a hill above the town of Bosa, surrounded by thick stone walls and defensive towers.
-The complex contains several buildings expanded over centuries, displaying rooms for living quarters, a chapel, and fortification structures.
+The Castle of Serravalle is a medieval fortress on a hill above Bosa, in northwestern Sardinia, enclosed by thick stone walls and defensive towers.
+Inside the walls, there are residential buildings, a chapel, and fortification structures that were added and changed over the centuries.

 The community of curious travelers